phoenixxial/NSCarousel/README.md

 <img src="https://github.com/phoenixxial/NSCarousel/blob/master/images/NSCarousel_demo.gif" width = "250px"/>

-NSCarousel is used for presenting views in a carousel-like hierarchy.
+NSCarousel is used for presenting views in a carousel-like fashion.